Fábián Marozsán: 2023: ATP, Major, Masters debut & win over world No. 2 & quarterfinal, top 65

-2024: First Major third round, second Masters quarterfinal, top 40
+2024: Major third round, second Masters quarterfinal, top 40

 At the 2024 Australian Open he reached the third round with wins over Marin Čilić and 22nd seed Francisco Cerundolo.

 At the 2024 BNP Paribas Open he reached the fourth round of a Masters for the third time in his career defeating lucky loser Jurij Rodionov, 24th seed Nicolás Jarry and qualifier Thiago Seyboth Wild.

 At the 2024 Miami Open he reached again the fourth round of a Masters, this time defeating Aleksandar Kovacevic, upsetting sixth seed Holger Rune, for his third top-10 win, dropping only two games en route in less than one hour, and Alexei Popyrin also in straight sets.
 He defeated another Australian and top 10 player Alex de Minaur to reach his second Masters quarterfinal.
 As a result he reached the top 40 in the rankings.

-2025: Consecutive Major third round
+2025: First ATP semifinal

 At the 2025 Australian Open Marozsan reached again the third round defeating 17th seed Frances Tiafoe, in his second fifth setter at the tournament.

+At the ATP 500 2025 BMW Open in Munich, he reached his first ever ATP and also 500-level semifinal defeating Justin Engel, Ugo Humbert, Zizou Bergs before losing to eventual champion Alexander Zverev.

+2026: Second semifinal & consecutive Major third round

+Marozsan reached his second ATP semifinal at the 2026 ASB Classic defeating defending champion Gael Monfils, second seed Casper Ruud and qualifier Eliot Spizzirri.

+He reached the third round of the Australian Open for a third time in consecutive seasons, defeating Kamil Majchrzak.